KoreTeknology/AIR-Plugins-GUI-Design-for-MPC-Software/PROJECT.md

 You will find in this project several files and documents.
 From there you can download the files for your plugin OR/AND learn from the tutorials how to do your won theme.

 ## MAIN TASKLIST
-- [x] Step 1: Setup home page and documentation structure :bulb:
+- [x] Step 1: Setup home page and documentation structure
-- [x] Step 2: Uploading first code parts in documentation
+- [x] Step 2: Setup API Documentation Structure
+- [x] Step 3: Setup the "tutorials section"
+- [x] Step 4: Setup the "repositories section"
+- [x] Step 5: Setup the "license section"
+- [ ] Step 6: Add Solina package and documentation
+- [ ] Step 7: Add Hype package and documentation
-- [ ] Step 3: Making available the module files and builds
+- [ ] Step 8: Add Drumsynth package and documentation

 ---